 With servers located in different time zones, seasons and weather systems, the network directs internet traffic to wherever the sun is shining.
 When your browser makes a request to see this website, it is sent to whichever server in the network is generating the most energy.
-For example, right now you are seeing the version of this website that is hosted on Solar Power for Artists server located in Red Hook where it is 12:15 AM and the weather is mist.
+For example, right now you are seeing the version of this website that is hosted on Solar Power for Artists server located in Red Hook where it is 10:15 AM and the weather is clear sky.

 The Solar Protocol network explores the sun’s interaction with Earth as a form of logic that shapes the daily behaviors, seasonal activities and the decision making of almost all life forms.
 Solar Protocol honors this natural logic, exploring it as a form of intelligence that is used to automate decisions in a digital network.

 A solar panel recharges a battery that provides energy for a small computer set up at each project location around the world.
 As the sun rises and sets, each server becomes active or inactive as its solar panel goes into sunlight or darkness.
 Traffic is redirected between servers depending on where there is the most light.